We offer a wide variety of fact sheets on women's health topics

 Active birth

-Active birth is when you are upright, moving your body and using different positions in labour and birth.
-It can help with managing contractions, the baby’s position and improving the progress of your labour.
+Active birth means staying upright, moving and trying different positions during labour and birth.
+It can help you manage contractions, support your baby’s position and help labour progress.

 -